zhlgh603/django-south/docs/databaseapi.rst

  - PostgreSQL supports all of the South features; if you're unsure which database engine to pick, it's the one we recommend for migrating on.

- - MySQL doesn't have transaction support for schema modification, meaning that if a migration fails to apply, the database is left in an inconsistent state, and you'll probably have to manually fix it.
+ - MySQL and Oracle don't have transaction support for schema modification, meaning that if a migration fails to apply, the database is left in an inconsistent state, and you'll probably have to manually fix it.
 South will try and sanity-check migrations in a dry-run phase, and give you hints of what to do when it fails, however.

  - SQLite doesn't natively support much schema altering at all, but South has workarounds to allow deletion/altering of columns.
 Unique indexes are still unsupported, however; South will silently ignore any such commands.

- - SQL Server has been supported for a while, and works in theory, but the implementation itself may have bugs, as it's a contributed module and isn't under primary development.
+ - SQL Server has been supported for a while, and works quite well, but it is not supported in Django core, and has at least three competing Django backends.
+As South builds on the Django backend, this means things may be a little brittle.
 Patches and bug reports are welcome.

- - Oracle is a new module as of the 0.7 release, and so is very much alpha.
-   The most common operations work, but others may be missing completely;
-   we welcome bug reports and patches against it (as with all other modules).

  - Firebird almost all features are supported but need more tests.
    Renames table is not supported by firebird, this involve recreate all related objects (store procedure, views, triggers, etc).